 My wife and I use online savings accounts with CIT Bank, mainly because they have some of the best interest rates you’ll find anywhere.
 You can earn an excellent return with a CIT savings account or a CIT money market account.
-We use the money market account because the interest rate is a little higher than the savings account.
-You can create accounts for different purposes.
+We use the Savings Builder accounts because they offer the highest interest rate.
+You can create multiple accounts for different purposes.
 Name one of them “emergency”, put enough money in it, and leave it there unless a true emergency arises.

 Priority 2: Pay Off High-Interest Debt

 If you have high-interest debt, like credit cards, you should pay that off as soon as possible.
-I would prioritize this ahead of any savings, aside from the emergency fund.
-Low-interest debt like a mortgage, car loan, or student loan would not fall into this category.
+Low-interest debt like a mortgage would not fall into this category.

 Priority 3: Retirement Savings

 After you’ve saved up enough for emergencies and paid off high-interest debt, now it’s time to start thinking about retirement.
 If you’re young, it may seem boring and unnecessary to save for retirement already, but the earlier the better.
 If you start early you’ll have much more time for compounding and growth, and you’ll be in a much better spot as you get closer to retirement.

 Not all retirement savings is equal.
 There are several different options, so let’s look at how you should prioritize your retirement savings.

 401(k) Up to the Employer Match